 When is the best time to kill weeds?
-Whether using a hoe, hand weeding tool or herbicide...the best time to attack a weed is when it is a seedling and has just started to grow - that is when it is most vulnerable.
+Whether using a hoe, hand-weeding tool or herbicide…the best time to attack a weed is when it is a seedling and has just started to grow – that is when it is most vulnerable.

 The next best time to kill weeds is when they are actively growing.
 When weeds are in flower or seed stage, they are not actively growing.

 Lawn weeds are generally divided into groups based on their physical characteristics and when they grow.
-They are either grasses or broadleaf plants and then further divided into annual, perennial or biennial plants based on life cycle.
+They are grasses or broadleaf plants and then further divided into annual, perennial or biennial plants based on their life cycle.

 Oxalis, crabgrass and common chickweed are examples of annual weeds.
 Annuals complete their life cycle within one growing season.
 Zap them with your lawn weed killer when they are young and actively growing.
 Herbicides are not very effective when annuals are flowering or produce seeds.

 Perennials live two or more years.
 Dandelions, broadleaf plantain, ground ivy and common bermuda grass are perennial lawn weeds.
 These weeds need to have their roots and shoots killed with an herbicide that moves through the whole plant.
-The most efficient time to use an herbicide is in the fall when the sugars are moving into the root system.
+The most efficient time to use an herbicide is in the fall when the sugars move into the root system.